kammybdeng/kammybdeng.github.io/index.md

 ## Welcome

 Welcome to my data science portfolio!
 I'm currently working as a Data Analyst Intern at Evisort specializing in NLP and text mining.
-To learn more about me, please go to the about me page on the tab above.
+To learn more about me, please go to the about page on the tab above.

 ## Data Science Portfolio
-This website is still under development.
-The content was transferred from one of my github repositories.
-The original intention of the repository was to track my own progress and use it as reference for interviews, so please forgive some grammatical errors and typos.
-I'm now trying to create a professional portfolio and publish the contents later, so feel free to check in again to see my updates.
-You can also contact me on [LinkedIn](https://www.linkedin.com/in/kammy-deng/) for any questions or comments.
+This whole website is still under development and is not meant to made public yet.
+Please forgive my grammatical errors and typos.
+To see my portfolio please go to the portfolio page on the tab above.

+Feel free to check in to see my updates or share your comments or feedback.
+You can contact me on [LinkedIn](https://www.linkedin.com/in/kammy-deng/) for any questions or comments.

 <!-- <p align="center">